 - In Garrett County, the Mt.
 Nebo Wildlife Management Area work complex, located at 1728 Kings Run Road, Oakland (at the intersection of Rt.
 219), will serve as a bear checking station and will be open throughout the entire bear hunting season.

 - In Allegany County, the Billmeyer Wildlife Management Area work complex, located at 11701 Mountain Road, Flintstone located between exits #62 and #64 off I-68, will serve as a bear checking station and will be open throughout the entire bear hunting season.

 - The Albert Powell Fish Hatchery, located at 20901 Fish Hatchery Rd, Hagerstown, MD (near the intersection of I-70 and MD State Route 66), will serve as a bear checking station and will be open on a limited basis (see below).

 Special Conditions for the Albert Powell Fish Hatchery bear checking station:

-- The checking station located at the Albert Powell Fish Hatchery will only be staffed during the first two days (Monday and Tuesday) of the bear hunting season.
+- The checking station located at the Albert Powell Fish Hatchery will be manned Monday - Wednesday of the bear hunting season.

 At the bear checking stations, wildlife staff will be on hand to examine bears and collect a variety of biological data used to manage the state’s bear population.
 Data collection at the checking station will include a DNA sample and the extraction of a premolar tooth that will later be analyzed to determine the bear’s age.
 Hunters will be asked to identify the site of the kill on a map and will receive an official black bear possession tag that will be affixed to each bear as proof of legal harvest.